Education &

 Through our education & outreach programming, we at Yerkes strive to provide access to our remarkable historic observatory while engaging our visitors with all things astronomy – from introductory concepts to cutting-edge research.

-If you are interested in connecting with the Science & Education team or scheduling a tour, please submit a request below.
+Whether you teach in a K-12 classroom, lead a scouting troop, or teach at a college or university, we want to welcome you to Yerkes!
+If you are interested in connecting with the Science & Education team to schedule a visit, please submit a request below.

 Opportunities for K-12 Students and Educators

-During each visit, student groups will tour Yerkes and experience the history and wonder of our observatory first-hand.
-Following the tour, groups will spend time safely observing the Sun (weather permitting) or engaged in a hands-on, NGSS-inspired activity.
-Each visit will take approximately 1.5 hours during school hours, though the duration can be tailored to your needs.
+During each school visit, student groups will tour Yerkes and experience the history and wonder of our observatory first-hand.
+Following the tour, groups will spend time safely observing the Sun (weather permitting) or engaged in a hands-on, NGSS-inspired activity of your choice.
+Each visit will take approximately 1.5 hours during school hours.

 Although we want everyone who is able to come experience Yerkes in-person, we understand that this may not always be possible.
 We are able to accommodate some requests for at-school observing and activities for schools in southern Wisconsin that are unable to come to Yerkes, and virtual visits for others around Wisconsin and the United States.
 We are also able to accommodate some requests for school science fairs, STEM nights, and other festivals or events.

 The Next Generation Science Standards (NGSS) were adapted into the K-12 Wisconsin Standards for Science in 2017, and Yerkes is here to help with incorporating NGSS-inspired astronomy lessons into your curriculum!
-Join us during summer 2024 for our inaugural educator professional development workshop series.
-Learn more about the workshop and reserve your space today!
+More information will be available soon for our 2025 educator professional development workshops.

 * Required fields